elonen/clapshot/README.md

 ## Overview

 Clapshot is an open-source, self-hosted tool for collaborative video review and annotation.
 It features a Rust-based API server and a Svelte-based web UI.
 This tool is ideal for scenarios requiring local hosting of videos due to:

-1. policy constraints (*enterprise users*), or
+1. Policy constraints (*enterprise users*), or
-2. cost-benefit concerns against paid cloud services (*very small businesses*)
+2. Cost-benefit concerns against paid cloud services (*very small businesses*)

 ![Review UI screenshot](doc/video-commenting.webp)

-**Key Features:**
+### Key Features

-- Video ingestions by HTTP video uploads, or shared folders
+- Video ingestion by HTTP video uploads, or shared folders
 - Video transcoding with FFMPEG
 - Commenting, drawing annotations, and threaded replies
 - Real-time collaborative review sessions
 - Storage of videos as files, and metadata in an SQLite (3.5+) database
-- Authentication agnostic, you can use *OAuth, JWS, Kerberos, Okta* etc. using Nginx username passthrough
+- Authentication agnostic, you can use *OAuth, JWS, Kerberos, Okta* etc., using Nginx username passthrough
 - **[NEW]** Extensible "Organizer" plugins for custom integrations, workflow, and access control

-**When not to use Clapshot:** If you don't require local hosting or are not adept in networking and Linux, commercial cloud services may be more suitable and provide more feature.
+### When not to use Clapshot

+If you don't require local hosting, or are not adept in networking and Linux, consider commercial cloud services which may offer more user-friendly interfaces and additional features out of the box.

 ![Video listing screenshot](doc/video-list.webp)